Assasans/TXServer-Public/README.md

 # Remarks

-You have to use client from [tankix.tgz](TXServer/StateServer/resources/StandaloneWindows/tankix.tgz) archive
+You have to use client from [tankix.tgz](TXServer/StateServer/resources/StandaloneWindows/tankix.tgz) archive, otherwise you will get "Invalid packet magic: 47-45" exception

 # Building and running